TREATMENT AT HOME: WHAT YOU NEED TO KNOW ABOUT YOUR OPTIONS

-Looking after your health at home is especially important during this time, so even if you haven’t been to hospital or need follow-up treatment, you can still use your extras cover towards various health services over the phone and through video chat, including:
+Looking after your health at home is especially important during the current pandemic, so even if you haven’t been to hospital or need follow-up treatment, you can still use your extras cover towards various health services over the phone and through video chat, including:

-Your health is our number one priority and we’re committed to providing the best health services and treatments to protect you and your loved ones.
-Contact us on 13 13 34 to find out if you’re eligible for treatment at home and our online services, or to chat with our dedicated COVID-19 Hardship Team if you’re struggling to pay your premiums.
+Your health is our priority and we’re committed to providing the best health services and treatments to protect you and your loved ones.
+Contact us on 13 13 34 to find out if you’re eligible for treatment at home and our online services, or to chat with our team if you’re struggling to pay your premiums and require support.